midani-47/High-Performance-Computing/README.md

 This service implements a distributed approach to ML prediction using OpenMPI to scale processing across multiple processors.
 The service:

 1. Reads the pre-trained Random Forest model for fraud detection (`fraud_rf_model.pkl`)
-2. Reads transaction data from queue files (TQ1.json and TQ2.json)
+2. Reads transaction data from queue files (TQ1.json and TQ2.json) that were implemented in Assignment 3
 3. Distributes these transactions to worker processes for parallel processing
 4. Gathers prediction results from workers
 5. Writes prediction results to a results file (PQ1.json)